Nintendo Switch OLED vs. Nintendo Switch vs. Switch Lite: What should you buy?

 Nintendo Switch OLED vs. Nintendo Switch vs. Nintendo Switch Lite: Similarities

-First things first: No matter which Switch you buy, you’ll be able to play almost all of the same games.
-That’s extremely important to know.
 Nintendo has ensured the vast majority of games are compatible across all three models of the Switch.
-From The Legend of Zelda: Tears of the Kingdom to Animal Crossing New Horizons, any Switch console can play pretty much all of the very best Nintendo Switch games
+From The Legend of Zelda: Tears of the Kingdom to Animal Crossing New Horizons, all three Switch consoles support the best Nintendo Switch games.

-The very rare exceptions come in the form of games that require the Joy-Con controllers to be detached from the console in order to play.
+The very rare exceptions are games that require the Joy-Con controllers to be detached from the console in order to play.
 While that's possible on the regular Switch and Switch OLED, the Switch Lite is a handheld-only device with a fixed control setup.
-That means that a small handful of games are not supported.
+That means that a small selection of games are not supported.

-While, you could purchase a separate pair of Joy-Cons to play the games listed below on the Lite, because you cannot connect the device to a TV, you would be playing a collection of party-style games that require you to move about on a 5.5-inch display.
-The play experience would be extremely poor to the point where we'd argue it's not even feasible to enjoy the games below in this way as you'd need eagle vision.
+While, you could purchase a separate pair of Joy-Cons to play the games listed below on the Switch Lite, because you cannot connect the device to a TV, you would be playing party-style games that require you to move about on a 5.5-inch display.
+The play experience would be diminished to the point where we'd argue it's not even feasible to enjoy the games below in this way as you'd need superhero-level vision.

-Don't worry about how each game will play though, because the guts of each Nintendo Switch model are functionally identical.
-Each one runs off of a custom Nvidia Tegra X1 chipset, with 4 GB RAM and a microSD card slot to expand storage.
+You don't need to worry about the performance levels across Switch consoles either.
+The components of each Nintendo Switch are functionally identical.
+Each one runs on a custom Nvidia Tegra X1 chipset, with 4 GB RAM and a microSD card slot to expand storage.

 Every Switch model functions in a handheld mode; every Switch model uses the same straightforward OS to navigate through games and apps; every Switch model supports Wi-Fi connectivity, Bluetooth audio and a handful of USB-C accessories.